huwdp/huwcode-documentation/docs/constants.md

 # Constants

 HuwCode has a number of constants with pre-defined values.
-Constants cannot be used for variable names, these constants for reserverd for HuwCode.
+Constants cannot be used for variable names, these constants for reserved for HuwCode.

 ## Pre-defined constants